Val YT C.

 What if news demanded less of our attention and offered greater value in return?

 A minimal, text-only news device housed in a fully transparent enclosure.
-The design removes visual noise and foregrounds material qualities — texture, weight, translucency.
+The design removes visual noise and foregrounds material qualities such as texture, weight, translucency.
 Information is encountered slowly.
 Perceptual clarity and emotional tone emerge through physical form rather than digital stimulation.

 Developed within the research project Material Attunement in Minimal Media: Designing Tactility for Information Engagement, DUST challenges high-intensity digital news interfaces that prioritise speed, alerts, and continuous consumption.
 Each artefact functions as both design object and research instrument.